How to Maximize the Chase Sapphire Reserve Travel Credit in 2026

 Frequently Asked Questions

-Does the Chase Sapphire Reserve’s $300 travel credit roll over if I don’t use it?
+Does the $300 Chase Sapphire Reserve travel credit roll over if I don't use it?

-Is the Sapphire Reserve travel credit applied automatically?
+Is the travel credit applied automatically?
 Do I need to activate it?

-Yes, it’s automatic.
-There’s no activation required and no promo code to use.
-Simply pay for eligible travel with your Sapphire Reserve, and a statement credit will post automatically for the charge (usually on the same day or same billing cycle).
-It’s designed to be hassle-free.
+Yes, it's completely automatic.
+Simply pay for eligible travel with your Sapphire Reserve, and a statement credit posts to your account — usually the same day or within the same billing cycle.
+No activation, no portal, no code needed.

-Do all travel purchases qualify for the $300 credit?
+Do I earn points on purchases covered by the $300 credit?

 Do authorized users get their own $300 travel credit?